Oxygène (Part IV): Composition and recording

+The piece is composed in Dorian mode.

 Release and critical reception

-On its release as a single, "Oxygene (Part IV)" reached number four on the UK Singles Chart and reached the top ten in several other countries across Europe and in New Zealand.
+On its release as a single, "Oxygène (Part IV)" reached number four on the UK Singles Chart and reached the top ten in several other countries across Europe and in New Zealand.
 It began to play on the most important radio stations in his native country and Great Britain.
-Europe 1 used it as the theme of two of his regular programs, Hit Parade directed by Jean-Loup Lafont and basketball show Basket sur Europe 1 in the credit titles.
-BBC Radio 1 also played the entire album, including it.
+Europe 1 used it as the theme of two of its regular programs, Hit Parade directed by Jean-Loup Lafont and basketball show Basket sur Europe 1 in the credit titles.
+BBC Radio 1 also played the entire Oxygène album.
 In 1989, it was remixed and re-released, with a music video which features a penguin march on Antarctica.

 The song was chosen as fifth greatest synth sound of all time by English magazine Computer Music in MusicRadar website.
-The British newspaper The Guardian called it Jarre's best oeuvre and described as "an instantly recognisable hook that rides on a bossa nova beat to explore the galaxies".
+The British newspaper The Guardian called it the best of his oeuvre and described as "an instantly recognisable hook that rides on a bossa nova beat to explore the galaxies".
 Treble considered it as one of the most essential synth pop songs in history.
 Phil Alexander wrote in Mojo which "the composer's pop sensibilites evident on Oxygene Part IV – an unlikely UK Top 5 hit from what remains an elegant cornerstone of electronic music."